Small steps

 • For every copy of Big Issue, you buy £2 goes to the vendor.
 In return, you get a publication that shares articles, personal stories, poetry, artwork and more to help you learn about the lived experiences of homeless people.

-• If you’re able to, you can even share your home, for example to a young person preparing for independent living through supported lodgings.
+• If you’re able to, you can even share your home, for example, with a young person preparing for independent living through supported lodgings.

 An illustration of money, socks, cat litter, plasters and the word ‘share’.